history of Malaysia

 Dutch marked the longest Malacca period under foreign control which is 183 years (1641-1825) with intermittent British occupation during the Napoleonic Wars (1795-1818).
-An era that saw relatively peace with a less serious interruption from the Malay sultanates due to the understanding earlier forged between both the Dutch and Sultanate of Johor-Riau in 1606.
-It was also the time that the importance of Malacca declined where the Dutch much prefer Batavia (Djakarta) as their economic and administrative base in the region and their hold in Malacca was to prevent the region’s loss to other European powers.
+An era that saw relative peace with a less serious interruption from the Malay sultanates due to the understanding earlier forged between both the Dutch and the Sultanate of Johor-Riau in 1606.
+It was also the time that the importance of Malacca declined when the Dutch much prefer Batavia (Djakarta) as their economic and administrative base in the region and their hold in Malacca was to prevent the region’s loss to other European powers.
 Malacca ceased to be an important port, and the Johor-Riau Sultanate became the dominant local power in the region.

-Dutch East India Company (Verenigde Oostindiche Compagnie, VOC) in the early 17th century established trading bases in South East Asia, in 1619 the Dutch established themselves in Batavia (Djakarta) and in 1641 the Dutch allied with Johor, and they managed to capture Malacca after 6 months siege.
+Dutch East India Company (Verenigde Oostindiche Compagnie, VOC) in the early 17th century established trading bases in South East Asia, in 1619 the Dutch established themselves in Batavia (Djakarta), and in 1641 the Dutch allied with Johor, and they managed to capture Malacca after 6 months siege.

 Read more about the Dutch in Malacca

 |Common Language||Dutch, Malay|

 |Relinquished by treaty||1st March 1825|